cchitsiang/awesome-stars/README.md

 - [QuickPermissions/QuickPermissions-Kotlin](https://github.com/QuickPermissions/QuickPermissions-Kotlin) - The most easiest way to handle Android Runtime Permissions in Kotlin
 - [InsertKoinIO/koin](https://github.com/InsertKoinIO/koin) - Koin - a pragmatic lightweight dependency injection framework for Kotlin
 - [burhanrashid52/PhotoEditor](https://github.com/burhanrashid52/PhotoEditor) - A Photo Editor library with simple, easy support for image editing using paints,text,filters,emoji and Sticker like stories.
-- [mozilla-mobile/android-components](https://github.com/mozilla-mobile/android-components) - A collection of Android libraries to build browsers or browser-like applications.
+- [mozilla-mobile/android-components](https://github.com/mozilla-mobile/android-components) - ⚠️ This project moved to a new repository.
+It is now developed and maintained at: https://github.com/mozilla-mobile/firefox-android
 - [v-adhithyan/drona](https://github.com/v-adhithyan/drona) - Android app for every management person out there.
 - [MostafaTaghipour/AndroidEasyList](https://github.com/MostafaTaghipour/AndroidEasyList) - A data-driven RecyclerView framework for building fast and flexible lists
 - [javalin/javalin](https://github.com/javalin/javalin) - A simple and modern Java and Kotlin web framework